Special to the Star

 The song has also paid off dividends in terms of celebrity access for Tones and I’s Watson.

-“I met Macklemore and me and him worked on some songs together,” she admits.
+“I met Macklemore and we worked on some songs together,” she admits.
 “If you told me a year ago that I’d be doing that, I’d say, ‘there’s no way.’

-“When you’re out there and you’re doing well, other artists respect you enough that they want to talk with you, meet and talk about music.
+“When you’re out there and you’re doing well, other artists respect you enough that they want to meet with you and talk about music.
 You get to meet your idols.